The Hava Welsh is a designer hybrid breed that has brought together the Havanese and the Welsh Terrier.

 Also, it will want to please you as much as possible, so it will seek to learn new commands as quickly as possible.

 However, it will be a good watchdog as it is alert to what is going on, and it is braver than its size makes it out to be thanks to the terrier aspect.

-But then, they will want to snuggle up beside you on the couch and have a sleep as well.
+But then, they will want to snuggle up beside you on the couch and sleep as well.

 The Hava Welsh’s Diet